marcelpetrick/DevNotes/BeenThereSeenThat/20210626_ProjectManagementLeadershipAndTeamDevelopment/README.md

 * change and opposition to change
 * communication

 * conflict model from "Glasow"?
-Austriann; nine stages of conflicts
+Austrian; nine stages of conflicts
 * side notes: she will set up a google drive with the documentation

 ## motivation